Hectic Meeting Schedule Continues, but Here Are Some Brief Updates on Weather and Virus Findings in VA (Jan 11, 2013)

 by: Molly Hamilton and Dr. Chris Reberg-Horton We often hear from organic grain farmers who are interested in a new …

-This factsheet describes identifying and controlling spider mites in soybeans in North Carolina.
+This factsheet summarizes the symptoms and management of stubby-root nematodes in soybean in North Carolina.